Metamorphoses of the flow past an obstacle of a resonantly-driven bistable polariton fluid: The generalized Gross-Pitaevskii equation and bistability

 where we have introduced the dimensionless variables $y=x \sqrt{m\gamma/2\hbar}, \ \tau= t \gamma/2$, and constants, $k_0= k_p \sqrt{2\hbar/m\gamma}, f= F \sqrt{g}(2/\hbar\gamma)^{3/2}$ , and defined the function

 Before considering the effect of a localized obstacle, we briefly recall some properties of the fluid described by Eq.~(\ref{eq2}).
-When $V(y)=0$ and $\delta(y)=\delta_0$, Eq.~(\ref{eq2}) has constant solutions in space and time with a homogeneous density $\rho= \vert \phi \vert^2$ which can readily be seen to simply obey,
+When $V(y)=0$ and $\delta_V(y)=\delta_0$, Eq.~(\ref{eq2}) has constant solutions in space and time with a homogeneous density $\rho= \vert \phi \vert^2$ which can readily be seen to simply obey,

 Two cases can be distinguished.
-When $\delta _0<0$, the function $B(\rho)$, defined in Eq.~(\ref{fpe1}), is obviously monotonically increasing from $0$ to $\infty$ with the density.
-As a consequence, the density $\rho$ is an increasing function of the forcing amplitude $f$.
-When $\delta_0>0$, $B(\rho)$ can be non-monotonic with multiple homogeneous solutions for a given forcing.
+When $\delta_0<0$, the function $B(\rho)$, defined in Eq.~(\ref{fpe1}), is increasing from $0$ to $+\infty$ with the density.
+As a consequence, the density $\rho$ is also an increasing function of the forcing amplitude $f$.
+When $\delta_0>0$, namely for blue detuning, $B(\rho)$ can be non-monotonic with multiple homogeneous solutions for a given forcing.
 A simple analysis of Eq.~(\ref{fpe1}) shows that this actually happens when $\delta_0>\sqrt{3}$.
-An example of this S-like dependency of the density with the driving field is plotted in Fig.~\ref{fullsim}a-insert and leads to bistability in a window of intermediate forcing strengths i.e. for $ B(\rho_+)<f^2 < B(\rho_-)$ with $\rho _{\pm}= \frac{1}{3} \left(2 \delta_0 \pm \sqrt{\delta_0^2 -3}\right)$.
+An example of this S-like dependency of the density with the driving field is plotted in Fig.~\ref{fullsim}a.
+In this case, three solutions exist in a window of intermediate forcing strengths i.e. for $ B(\rho_+)<f^2 < B(\rho_-)$ with

+The high density (HD) and low density (LD) solutions are stable while the intermediate density (ID) one is unstable, as explicitly shown in Appendix \ref{appA}.
+Bistability stems from the positive feedback between the fluid density increase and forcing efficiency, for blue detuning.
+When the density of the fluid increases, the detuning of the forcing decreases as a consequence of the repulsive self-interactions, as can explicitly be seen in Eq.~(\ref{fpe1}).
+This results in a more closely resonant and thus more efficient forcing which, in turn, increases the fluid density.
 This bistability for sufficiently strong blue detuning is well-known in nonlinear optics \cite{carusotto2013} and has been demonstrated for polaritons in microcavities \cite{baas2004}.
-While in the low-density (LD) regime self-interactions are unimportant, the high-density (HD) regime with strong self-interaction allows the observation of superfluidity \cite{amo2009superfluidity} in a polariton fluid.
+While in the LD state, self-interactions are unimportant, the strong self-interactions in the HD state modify the fluid flow properties \cite{amo2009superfluidity,juggins2018}.